Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 Optimize Your Site Speed

 You want a fast website.
-What’s called “time-to-first-byte” or “TTFB” in the SEO world correlates highly with rankings.
-It’s the amount of time needed for a browser to load the first byte of your web page’s data.
+In the SEO world, “time-to-first-byte” or “TTFB” correlates highly with rankings.
+It’s the time a browser needs to load the first byte of your web page’s data.
 You want your TTFB to be low.

 Why?
 Because 40% of people will close a website if it takes longer than three seconds to load.
 Further, 47% of polled consumers expect a page to load within two seconds.